Im-jn/Im-jn.github.io/publications.md

 ---

+## On-going Research

+See detailed information in my CV [linked here!](https://im-jn.github.io/file/NanJiang_Resume.pdf)

+---

 ## Work Project

-- Developed an integrated display platform for our research group called the TianSuan Constellation with Vue Freamework.
+- **Developed an integrated display platform for the TianSuan Constellation**(the satellite constellation launched by our research group).
 This platform showcases the real-time orbital positions of TianSuan Constellation satellites, as well as the various application deployment modules.
 I personally built and maintained the entire system and have participated in several external presentations on behalf of the school and our research group.
 Can be accessed via link [Tiansuan Platform](http://tle.tiansuan.site/#/)
 <br>

 - Participated in the **VMware development team** for the virtual machine front-end program and assisted in resolving a critical issue in the client application.
 Acquired proficiency in the company’s front-end development framework(Angular) and implemented the use of the Opus audio decoder to standardize front-end audio decoding strategies.
 Eventually developed a solution to resolve audio stuttering issues of the virtual machine front-end program on macOS, greatly enhancing the user audio playback experience.